GoogleCloudPlatform/podcast/site/content/post/episode-42-encryption-with-umesh-shankar/index.md

 ##### Question of the week

-- Web serving on Google Cloud Platform: an overview [blog post](https://cloudplatform.googleblog.com/2016/09/web-serving-on-Google-Cloud-Platform-an-overview.html)
+- Web serving on Google Cloud: an overview [blog post](https://cloudplatform.googleblog.com/2016/09/web-serving-on-Google-Cloud-Platform-an-overview.html)
 - Web Serving Overview [solution](https://cloud.google.com/solutions/web-serving-overview)

-{{< transcript "FRANCESC: Hi, and welcome to episode number 42 of the weekly Google Cloud Platform podcast.
+{{< transcript "FRANCESC: Hi, and welcome to episode number 42 of the weekly Google Cloud podcast.
 I am Francesc Campoy, and I'm here with my colleague, Mark Mandel.
 Hello, Mark.
 How are you doing?" >}}
 MARK: I'm good.
 How are you doing, Francesc?

 FRANCESC: I'm, as always, very happy.